 But these pubs tend to be full of other visitors to Dublin, dare I say it, tourists with relatively few 'locals' frequenting the majority of the bustling bars in the area and prices tend to be a bit higher than in pubs outside of the 'cultural quarter'.
-It's one of the fundamental reasons we started our Backpacker Pub Crawl
+It's one of the fundamental reasons we started our Generation Pub Crawl

 here in Dublin, was to make a pick of the best pubs us locals love accessible to backpackers wanting to experience our real Dublin while in town.

 But Pub Crawls aren't for everyone and of course, we can't fit all of the great pubs into one night so here's a list of watering holes we here at Generation Tours recommend checking out depending on what you're looking for.
 They're loosely categorised into different types, but many could comfortably sit under a few of these categories.
 Also, ask the lovely reception staff at your hostel where's good to go... they'll know! ;)

 Old Man Pubs

 Don't be put off by the title of this category, The old man's